itayperry/react_spotify_player/README.md

 ## Running the Sample Code

-Before getting started, you'll need to create a project in [Spotify's website](https://developer.spotify.com/dashboard/login).
+Before getting started, you'll need to create a project on [Spotify's website](https://developer.spotify.com/dashboard/login).
 You'll then receive a `clientId` and a `clientSecret`.

 Now, the server for this project is in [this reopsitory](https://github.com/giltayar/alt-spotify).